-Cartagena is a city full of history from the pre-Colombian times as shown in the Museo del Ozo, to the time of the inquisition as displayed here at the Palace of the Inquisition.
+Cartagena is a city full of history from the pre-Colombian times as shown in the Museo del Oro to the time of the inquisition as displayed here at the Palace of the Inquisition.

-As a major commercial port for Spain, the Palace of the Inquisition was used as a place to try Jews or other non Catholics coming into the city, as well as individuals who were believed guilty of crimes such as black magic.
+As a major commercial port for Spain, the Palace of the Inquisition was used as a place to try Jews or other non-Catholics coming into the city, as well as individuals who were believed to be guilty of crimes such as black magic.

 8. Enjoy Dinner and Nightlife at Plaza la Trinidad

-The Plaza la Trinidad is without a doubt one of my favourite night-time things to do in Cartagena.
+Hanging out in the Plaza la Trinidad (Holy Trinity Square) is without a doubt one of my favourite things to do in Cartagena during the evening.
 The plaza is surrounded by wonderful street food vendors, and I mean wonderful, as well as a selection of absolutely delicious restaurants.
-What I am trying to say is…this is my go to dining experience in Cartagena.
+This is my go-to dining spot in Cartagena.

 9. Grab a Drink at Cafe del Mar